 In the project finance and development space energy work has dominated the agenda.
 One publishable mandate saw the firm advise Gazprom in relation to a recent deoffshorisation amendment to the Russian tax code.
 The firm also provided comprehensive legal support to a number of clients in litigation against the Russian Federal Antimonopoly Service.

 Most of its restructuring and insolvency work has concerned bankruptcy proceedings, representing both debtors and creditors in the process.
 The firm has worked particularly closely with banks.
-For instance, it successfully defended the interests of Moldindconbank, one of Moldova’s biggest banks, in connection with two bankruptcy cases against Russian banks, in which the firm, among other things, successfully registered its client’s claims in the register of interests.
+For instance, it successfully defended the interests of one lender in connection with two bankruptcy cases against Russian banks.

 Citibank, Deutsche Bank, Goldman Sachs, Novo Nordisk and Barilla Holding are among the firm’s most noteworthy clients.